openstack/openstack-manuals/doc/install-guide/source/environment.rst

    warning can be ignored.

 For best performance, we recommend that your environment meets or exceeds the hardware requirements in :ref:`figure-hwreqs`.

-However, OpenStack does not require a significant amount of resources and the following minimum requirements should support a proof-of-concept environment with core services and several :term:`CirrOS` instances:
+The following minimum requirements should support a proof-of-concept environment with core services and several :term:`CirrOS` instances:

-*  Controller Node: 1 processor, 2 GB memory, and 5 GB storage
+*  Controller Node: 1 processor, 4 GB memory, and 5 GB storage

 *  Compute Node: 1 processor, 2 GB memory, and 10 GB storage

+As the number of OpenStack services and virtual machines increases, so do the hardware requirements for best performance.
+If performance degrades after enabling additional services or virtual machines, consider adding hardware resources to your environment.

 To minimize clutter and provide more resources for OpenStack, we recommend a minimal installation of your Linux distribution.
 Also, you must install a